Influence Maximization in Social Networks: A Survey of Behaviour-Aware Methods: Behaviour-Aware Methods

-In \cite{m72,m68,m75,m19}, the mobility of users is taken into account to determine the probability of attendance of each user in region $R$.
-The goal is to spread the message to the users with high probability of attendance in $R$.
-Users' check-in records are applied in these approaches; the number of times a user checked-in in region $R$ is the measure to estimate the probability of attendance of each user in the region.
-In \cite{m72}, three Gaussian models are defined to model users mobility based on the users' check-in behaviour.
-In \cite{m75}, an extension of the IC diffusion model \cite{tarikh3} is presented to simulate the location-aware spreading process.
-In this model, when node \(v_i\) is activated, it would visit the event with attendance probability \(BV_i[TT]\).
-If \(v_i\) visits the event, then it spreads the message to its inactive neighbours.
-A centrality measure is then defined and the top-k central nodes are chosen as seeds.
-In \cite{m68}, a tree-based model is constructed to define the physical location of users.
-Deep-first traversal of the tree can determine the users that have no region intersections with the region defined in the query.
-Users are then divided into communities and the influence of users on the regions defined in the query is determined using the MIA method \cite{MIA1}.
-Influential nodes are then identified based on the communities and the influence thus determined.
-A tree-based method is also applied in \cite{m19} but, alongside users' mobility, user interests are also taken into account in this method.
-In \cite{m19}, the goal is to activate interested users with high probability of attending the event.
-Traversing the tree can determine the users that have no region intersections with the region defined in the query or the users who are not interested in the event.
-Users' spreading ability is determined using the MIA method \cite{MIA1}.
+In~\cite{m72,m75,m68,m19}, the mobility of users is taken into account to determine the probability of attendance of each user in the target region.
+The goal is to spread the message to the users with high probability of attendance in the region.
+Users' check-in records are applied in these approaches; the number of times a user checked-in in the region is the measure to estimate the probability of attendance of the user in the region.
+In~\cite{m72}, the authors discuss how users' check-in behaviour may be applied to model user mobility; they define three Gaussian models to capture mobility.
+In~\cite{m75}, an extension of the independent cascade model~\cite{tarikh3} is presented to simulate the spreading process based on the event location and the probability of attendance of users in the location.
+A centrality measure is then defined to determine the influence of each node in this model; the nodes with maximum centrality are chosen as seeds.
+The role of communities in propagation is taken into account in~\cite{m68}.
+For this purpose, the maximum influence arborescence method~\cite{MIA1} is applied to determine the influence of each community based on the event location; then, the influential nodes in each community are determined.
+The influence of communities and nodes are both taken into account to identify a set of influential seeds.
+In order to speedup the method, the authors also propose an offline tree-based model to determine and ignore the users that have no region intersections with the location defined in the query.
+In~\cite{m19}, in addition to the users' mobility, users' interests are also taken into account to determine influential nodes; the goal is to activate interested users with a high probability of attendance of the event.
+A tree-based model is defined to determine the users that have no region intersections with the location defined in the query or the users who are not interested in the event.
+Then, the maximum influence arborescence method~\cite{MIA1} is extended to determine a set of influential seeds based on users' interests and probability of attendance of the event.